 You should implement precise authentication technologies, such as:

 One-Time Password (OTP) system.
 Dynamic PINs work as extra layers of protection.
 How do they work?
 The application automatically generates an additional limited-time password each time a user wants to log into the account or complete a transaction.

 Mandatory password change.
 Over 80% of data leakages and breach incidents in 2019 were a result of password compromise.
-FinTech organizations can significantly reduce security risks by forcing a regular password change for customers and employees.
-For example, many online banking applications enforce resetting of users’ account passwords every three or six months.
+FinTech organizations can significantly reduce security risks by forcing regular password changes for customers and employees.
+For example, many online banking applications enforce the resetting of users’ account passwords every three or six months.